api3dao/merkle-funder/README.md

 This repo contains contracts, scripts and a serverless function that can be used to send funds to addresses based on values from a configuration file

-- [`contracts`](./contracts/) - Smart contracts written in Solidity to manage funds sent to pre-defined addresses using a merkle-tree
+- [`contracts`](./contracts/) - Smart contracts written in Solidity to manage funds sent to pre-defined addresses using a Merkle tree
 - [`deploy`](./deploy/) - Deployment scripts for the hardhat-deploy plugin.
 Currently there is a single script that deploys the [MerkleFunder](./contracts/MerkleFunder.sol) contract
 - [`deployments`](./deployments/) - Parent directory for the hardhat-deploy script output.
-When MerkleFunder.sol is deploy to a new chain using this script, a new directory with the chain name will be added
+When MerkleFunder.sol is deployed to a new chain using this script, a new directory with the chain name will be added
 - [`scripts`](./scripts/) - Utility scripts to interact with the MerkleFunder contract
 - [`src`](./src/) - Shared source code and the handler implementation for the serverless function